SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 ### Summary

-In this exercise, you have created a lakehouse, a KQL database to analyze the data uploaded into the lakehouse.
-You used KQL to query the data and create a query set, which was then used to create a Power BI report.
+In this exercise, you:

+- Created a Lakehouse to store and manage structured data.

+- Set up a KQL (Kusto Query Language) database to analyze the data stored in the Lakehouse.

+- Used KQL queries to explore and extract insights from the data.

+- Created a query set based on your KQL analysis.

+- Used the query set as the data source for a Power BI report to visualize the results.

 ### You have successfully completed the exercise.
 Click on Next >> to proceed with next exercise.